CrossEye/BibleLiteracy/index.md

 should get Daniel and the lions in there...
 It will never be perfect, and the appropriate amount for Teddy may be too much for Kayleigh.
 Or the varied literary forms which might amuse Kayleigh could just be an annoyance to Teddy.
 I'm hoping not.
-But we can talk about it whenever, if you find you want a different reading list.
+But we can talk about it whenever you like if you find you want a different reading list.

 You'll notice that these passages still total 193,000 words, or 163,000 if you